urswilke/ggbenjamini/README.md

-In order to show the variations of the `benjamini_leaf()` (if parameters are not explicitly specified), let’s only pass the position of the leaf bases and let the function randomly generate the rest of the shapes:
+In order to show the variations of the `benjamini_leaf()` (if parameters are not explicitly specified), let’s only pass the position of the leaf origins and let the function randomly generate the rest of the shapes:

 ``` r
 dfb <- expand_grid(